mrmartineau/Boost-Snippets/readme.md

 apm publish major|minor|patch
 ```
 This bumps the version, adds a tag, publishes to Atom's package repo.
 Package Control watches for changes so will take a little longer.

+### Convert sublime snippets to VS Code
+Use http://codebeautify.org/javascript-escape-unescape to escape the body of the snippet.
+Manually copy the rest.